namelessvoid/exit-adventcalendar-solver/Readme.md

   1   2  11  ??  ??  ??
 ```

-Doors which are not solved yet are marked with `??`
+The numbers/question marks correspond to the doors on the calendar from top left to bottom right.
+The number is the day at which the door is opened.
+Doors which are marked with `??` are not part of the day range you provided with `-day`.

 ## About the code